Carlos Bulosan: Labor movement work

-Bulosan was active in labour movement along the Pacific coast of the United States and edited the 1952 Yearbook for International Longshore and Warehouse Union Local 37, a predominantly Filipino American cannery trade union based in Seattle.
+Bulosan contributed to the labor movement and progressive causes through his editorial and literary work.
+He was associated with the United Cannery, United Cannery, Agricultural, Packing, and Allied Workers of America (UCAPAWA) and the International Longshore and Warehouse Union (ILWU) a predominantly Filipino American cannery trade union based in Seattle.
+In 1934 he helped edit The New Tide, a short-lived Filipino workers’ literary magazine that connected him with other left-leaning writers, including Richard Wright and Sanora Babb.
+Through The New Tide, Bulosan promoted themes of social justice, anti-colonial struggle, and solidarity among working-class communities.
+There he was hired to edit the 1952 Yearbook for International Longshore and Warehouse Union Local 37.

+During the 1940s and 1950s, Bulosan expanded his activism as a journalist for the ILWU.
+His articles and reports in union publications addressed Filipino migrant labor conditions and supported multiracial worker solidarity along the Pacific Coast.
+His visibility as a union writer led to FBI surveillance during the early Cold War years, when he was considered a “dangerous subversive.”
+Despite these pressures, Bulosan continued to use newsletters, magazines, and union yearbooks to articulate the struggles and aspirations of Filipino and other marginalized workers in the United States.

 Writing

 There is some controversy surrounding the accuracy of events recorded within America Is in the Heart.
 He is celebrated for giving a post-colonial, Asian immigrant perspective to the labor movement in America and for telling the experience of Filipinos working in the U.S. during the 1930s and '40s.
 In the 1970s, with a resurgence in Asian/Pacific Islander American activism, his unpublished writings were discovered in a library in the University of Washington leading to posthumous releases of several unfinished works and anthologies of his poetry.

 His other novels include The Laughter of My Father, which were originally published as short sketches, and the posthumously published The Cry and the Dedication which detailed the Hukbalahap Rebellion in the Philippines.

 One of his most famous essays, published in March 1943, was chosen by The Saturday Evening Post to accompany its publication of the Norman Rockwell painting Freedom from Want, part of a series based on Franklin D. Roosevelt's "Four Freedoms" speech.
 Maxim Lieber was his literary agent in 1944.